jeeliz/jeelizFaceFilter/README.md

 ### The initialization returned object
 The initialization callback function ( `callbackReady` in the code snippet ) is called with a second argument, `spec`, if there is no error. `spec` is a dictionnary having these properties :
 * `GL` : the WebGL context.
 The rendering 3D engine should use this WebGL context,
-* `canvasElement` the \<canvas\> element,
+* `canvasElement` : the \<canvas\> element,
-* `videoTexture` a WebGL texture displaying the webcam video.
+* `videoTexture` : a WebGL texture displaying the webcam video.
 It matches the dimensions of the canvas.
-It can be used as a background.
+It can be used as a background,
+* `maxFacesDetected` : the maximum number of detected faces.

 ### The detection state